paulwilcox/fluent-data/readMe.md

 ## Operations and Features

-The following operations are available on FluentDB:
+The following operations are available on fluent-data:

 * [get](https://github.com/paulwilcox/FluentDB/wiki/Map-and-Get#Getting): Returns the dataset as an array.
 * [map](https://github.com/paulwilcox/FluentDB/wiki/Map-and-Get#Mapping): Replaces each row in a dataset with the result of